Join & Give

 Life Insurance and Other Gifts

-Life Insurance policies can also be used to make a gift to the PEM.
-Complete and return to the insurance company a form designating that PEM receives all or a portion of the death benefit associated with your life insurance policy.
-As an alternative to naming PEM as the beneficiary, you can transfer ownership of the policy.
+Life insurance policies can also be used to make a gift to PEM.
+Simply designate PEM as the recipient of all or a portion of the death benefit associated with your life insurance policy, using the proper form requested by your insurance company.
+As an alternative to naming PEM as a beneficiary, you can transfer ownership of the policy.
 Transferring ownership results in income tax savings in the year of the gift.
+Commercial annuity contracts, bank and investment accounts are also ways to leave a legacy gift by naming PEM as a beneficiary to receive all or a portion of your accounts.